 Since 2003 the ADA Network has hosted national face-to-face symposia around key themes in digital and media arts.

 Space : Network : Memory – the 9th ADA Symposium looks at digital art and the social space and asks; What roles are digital networks playing in our ability to reveal and understand layers of a city?
 How does this affect contemporary practices in art, architecture and related fields?
+REGISTRATIONS OPEN

 The full programme for the 8th ADA Symposium in Dunedin = Space: Network : Memory.
 Three days of presentations, panels, discussions and activities with national and international artists and academics.
-This event happens 13-15th September 2013 in the Dunedin Warehouse district (Vogel Street) and at Otago Polytechnic
+This event happened 13-15th September 2013 in the Dunedin Warehouse district (Vogel Street) and at Otago Polytechnic

 Energetics and Informatics: the 7th ADA Symposium, was held in Whanganui, December 10-12, 2010.
 Invited keynotes were Douglas Kahn, David Haines and Joyce Hinterding.
 The symposium examined the relationship between energy and information in media arts and included a screening programme and two exhibitions.

 The 6th Aotearoa Digital Arts Symposium was hosted by Victoria University in Wellington and examined the critical intersections between digital materials and art practice.
 Invited keynotes were Phil Dadson, and Matthew Fuller with Eric Kluitenberg.
 The symposium examined the relationship of the digital to matter and questioned the role of critical discourse in contemporary art practice.

 The 5th Aotearoa Digital Arts Symposium was hosted by the Design and Arts College in Christchurch.
 Tending Networks addressed new developments, connections, and opportunities in digital, new media and electronic art practice in New Zealand and internationally.
 Invited keynotes were by Young Hae Chang Heavy Industries and Adam Hyde.